 To win a traumatic brain injury case, our medical malpractice attorney will attest that your injury is a consequence of hospital malpractice.
 Our attorney will prove that your injury did not exist before the incident, that the medical care provider had a duty to care for you, that the doctor failed to meet that standard, and that the failure caused the injury.

+In a brain injury case, the before-and-after evidence is used to prove the damages but, more important, to attest the injury itself.
+The lawyer's mission is to show the elements of damages by demonstrating the changes in the quality of your life since the injury.
 When you file a claim, you have to name a defendant.
-It’s not enough to say that you have been injured and someone at the hospital was responsible.
-You may have received care from a number of doctors, nurses, and other staff.
+It is not enough to say that you have been injured and someone at the hospital was responsible.
+You may have received care from several doctors, nurses, and other staff.
 Any of those individuals could have caused your injury.
-In some cases, the hospital or clinic may be at fault for having bad equipment, for failing to manage your case appropriately, or for hiring someone who wasn’t qualified to treat you.
+In some cases, the hospital may be at fault for having bad equipment, for failing to manage your case appropriately, or for hiring someone who was not qualified to treat you.

-There’s a benefit to including the hospital or clinic in your case: they have much more substantial insurance coverage than individual care providers and can afford to pay out much more in compensation for your injuries.
+There is a benefit to including the hospital or clinic in your case: they have much more substantial insurance coverage than individual care providers and can afford to pay out much more in compensation for your injuries.

 We offer a free consultation so you can ask about your case without spending any money.
 You can find out about the strength of your case, how long the case will take, how much compensation you can expect to win, and any other questions you may have.
-We take brain damage cases on a contingent-fee basis, so we only get paid if you win.
+We take traumatic brain injury cases on a contingent-fee basis, so we only get paid if you win.